citp/privacy-policy-historical/a/al/alt/altestore.com.md

 When our registration/order form asks you to enter sensitive information (such as your credit card number), that information is encrypted and is protected using SSL encryption software.
 To learn more about SSL, follow this link: [www.verisign.com](http://www.verisign.com/).

-Newegg no longer supports the version 3.0 SSL protocol as of November 6, 2014.
+altE no longer supports the version 3.0 SSL protocol as of November 6, 2014.
 Please review your browser version to ensure it supports the latest secure protocols.

 > Apple Safari: <http://support.apple.com/downloads/#safari>